-That of turning around the accelerating number of pub closures in the country.
-Up from 14 closures per week in the first half of 2011 to 29 closures per week in 2015
+The second is a more profound turn of a corner: that of turning around the accelerating number of pub closures in the country.
+During the first half of 2015 there were circa 29 pub closures per week…

 This is a microcosm of what could and should be happening around the country.

-Ground Floor Entrance Area “Before” (c) 2004 Russ McLean.
+Ground Floor Entrance Area “Before” (c) 2004 Argyll Group plc.

 12 New Jobs Created.

-Ground Floor Entrance Area “After” (c) 2005 Russ McLean.
+Ground Floor Entrance Area “After” (c) 2005 Argyll Group plc Collection.

 More exciting things are happening on this entire building-closure-reopening front.
 Community ownership of the last pub, or the last post office; or the last shop in town are occurring the length and breadth of the country.
 Some 400 community owned shops now exist in the UK…